-Publicly disclose alignment with the Principles and provide regular independent verification of the alignment will be updated annually.
-In accordance with the Principle requirement that signatories submit to an independent verification, Finance in Motion will complete its first verification in 2021.
+Publicly disclose alignment with the Principles and provide regular independent verification14 of the alignment requirement that signatories submit to an independent verification, Finance in Motion will undergo its first verification in fall 2021.
+Thereupon after, verifications will be conducted periodically with the exact frequency to be determined upon conclusion of the first verification.